smackers/smack/README.md

 compiler's popular intermediate representation (IR) into the [Boogie](https://github.com/boogie-org/boogie) intermediate verification language (IVL).
 Sourcing LLVM IR exploits an increasing number of compiler front-ends, optimizations, and analyses.
-Currently SMACK only supports the C language via the [Clang](http://clang.llvm.org) compiler, though we are working on providing support for additional languages.
+Currently SMACK robustly supports the C language (and experimentally, C++ and Objective-C) via the [Clang](http://clang.llvm.org) compiler.
+We are in the process of adding support for FORTRAN (via [Flang](https://github.com/flang-compiler/flang)), Rust, and Swift.
+In general, any AoT comipler that targets LLVM can be used with SMACK (see the [tutorial](docs/language.md)).
 Targeting Boogie exploits a canonical platform which simplifies the implementation of algorithms for verification, model checking, and abstract interpretation.
 Currently, SMACK leverages the [Boogie](https://github.com/boogie-org/boogie) and [Corral](https://github.com/boogie-org/corral)